Danielotuo/Danielotuo/README.md

 - 👋 Hi, I’m @Danielotuo
-- 👀 I’m a software and cloud engineer building products that provide value -
+- 👀 I’m a software and cloud engineer building and architecting meaningful solutions -
 -
-- 📫 How to reach me ... danielotuoach@gmail.com
+- 📫 How to reach me ... danielotuoach@gmail.com | @danielotuo_

 <!---
 Danielotuo/Danielotuo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.